From speed to scale: The next decade of power

 Hyperscalers are likely to prioritize contracted capacity with a flat generation profile, reflecting a focus on operational risk mitigation over marginal cost optimization.
 Specifically, hyperscalers need energy now, so they will increasingly seek out partners that can quickly deploy guaranteed reliable power at scale to prevent any disruption in business functions.

 With technological advancements, some energy sources can offer benefits beyond simply meeting energy demand: Batteries and hydro, for example, can help stabilize the grid and increase project revenue.
-In turn, they improve the economics of those projects, compared with other power sources that have exposure to curtailment, weather-event and intermittency volatility.
+In turn, they improve the economics of those projects, compared with other power sources that have exposure to curtailment, weather-event, and intermittency volatility.

 In the next decade, governments’ commitment to energy independence and security will continue to accelerate decarbonization trends.
 With greater domestic energy resources, nations are less vulnerable to volatile global energy markets and supply chain disruptions.
-An increasingly electrified global economy can mitigate threats of energy manipulation as nations gain the ability to generate more power from resources within their own borders.
+An increasingly electrified global economy can mitigate threats of energy manipulation, as nations gain the ability to generate more power from resources within their own borders.
 The need to strengthen energy security provides powerful motivation for expanding clean energy capacity while decreasing fossil fuel dependence.
 This requires investment in comprehensive energy systems and supply chain approaches that will be critical for ensuring future security.

 As demand accelerates, the commitment to an “any-and-all” energy strategy will only grow.
 Private investors will play a pivotal role in bridging the gap between technological innovation and the large-scale deployment required to power the next decade.